Kirscher/statapp_2025_curvas/README.md

 Our results indicate that ensemble methods significantly reduce uncertainty in medical segmentation without degrading prediction accuracy.
 The global ensemble model (combining all 9 individual models) showed the best performance in terms of uncertainty reduction, with statistically significant improvements in Expected Calibration Error (ECE).

-For detailed results and analysis, please refer to the project report (`rapport-statapp.tex`).
+For detailed results and analysis, please refer to the project report (`rapport.pdf`) and summary note (`note-de-synthese.pdf`), both in French.

 ## License